Contact the GG Archives

 Weight of world's seaborne trade.—No organism can be understood unless its functions are understood.
 The function of world shipping is to carry the seaborne trade of all countries.
-Therefore, a discussion of the cargo, its nature and volume is imperative.'
+Therefore, discussing the cargo, nature, and volume is imperative.'

-The first question to be answered is : What is the total volume or the aggregate tonnage of the commodities shipped from one country to another?
-In other words, what is the total weight of the world's seaborne trade ?
-One does not have to be a statistician to realize the difficulties which render an accurate answer to this important question well nigh impossible.
+The first question to be answered is: What is the total volume or the aggregate tonnage of the commodities shipped from one country to another?
+In other words, what is the total weight of the world's seaborne trade?
+One does not have to be a statistician to realize the difficulties which render an accurate answer to this critical question well nigh impossible.

 It is fortunate, therefore, that so eminent an authority as the "Departmental Committee appointed by the British Board of Trade to consider the position of the Shipping and Shipbuilding Industries After the War," whose chairman was Alfred Booth, the directing genius of the Cunard Line, has ventured an estimate based upon all data available.

-Comparison with other weight statistics. — Such a figure means little to the average person and gains significance only by comparison with similar figures.
+Such a figure means little to the average person and gains significance only compared with similar statistics.
 We shall compare it first with the total weights of the commodities produced in the United States.

 The Shipping Board, through its statistical division, has compiled tables giving the weight of the most important agricultural and mineral products of the United States for the year 1917.
-These figures show a total of a little less than a billion and a half tons.
+These figures show a little less than a billion and a half tons.

-Careful production figures have been compiled by leading economists such as Day, Stewart, Kemmer and King.
-Mr. Herbert Hoover, Secretary of Commerce, in an article which appeared in the Saturday Evening Post of April 10, 1920 gives the following table which covers the great bulk of our products, namely, agricultural products, metals, coal, salt, cement, lumber and the products of quarries.
+Leading economists like Day, Stewart, Kemmer, and King have compiled careful production figures.
+Mr. Herbert Hoover, Secretary of Commerce, in an article that appeared in the Saturday Evening Post of April 10, 1920, gives the following table, which covers the great bulk of our products, namely, agricultural products, metals, coal, salt, cement, lumber and the products of quarries.

 Production in Tons